study-group-lit/lit/README.md

 ```

 ### Text
-- `outline`: our initial outline as LaTex
+- `outline`: our initial outline as LaTeX
-- `report`: our final report as LaTex
+- `report`: our final report as LaTeX

 ### Code
 - `datasets`:
-    - various evaluation suite
+    - various evaluation suites
     - e-SNLI loading and preprocessing scripts
 - `models`: RoBERTa config for sequence classification
 - `notebooks`: Jupyter Notebook playground.
 The notebooks contain visualisations for datasets and evaluations of models, as well as early versions of code found in `scripts`.